|

 Copyright ©, Haiku Laboratories June 2008

-an expression for the least-squares estimate y*(n+1) of y(n+1) as a linear combination
+the least-squares estimate y*(n+1) of y(n+1) as a linear combination of the

 |